 If an overdose is left untreated, a person may develop a slow heartbeat, bradycardia, seizures, hypothermia, or a coma.
 In some cases, the results are fatal.
-Mixing baclofen with alcohol or other drugs increases the rate of overdose and can lead to more serious side effects.
+Mixing baclofen with alcohol or other drugs increases the overdose rate and can lead to more severe side effects.

 Common Baclofen Withdrawal Symptoms

-At Granite Recovery Center, we are experienced in helping individuals who are going through the detox process to deal with their withdrawal symptoms in a safe, clean, and dignified environment.
+At Granite Recovery Center, we are experienced in helping individuals going through the detox process deal with their withdrawal symptoms in a safe, clean, and dignified environment.

 The symptoms of baclofen withdrawal include: